ingeno/foundation-github-actions/README.md

 #### Pull Request for New Release
 When a release is initiated, a Pull Request is created with the changelog and updated version.
 After this PR is approved and merged, the associated workflow will generate a release note and create a release with the proper tag.
-The unified versioning ensures a single release note and tag for the entire monorepo.
+The unified versioning ensures a single release note and tag for the entire repository.

 #### Commit Versioning
 [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) drive the version updates as follows: